sokolj1/minimal-mistakes/_posts/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard.md

 <img src="../assets/2018-04-05-Interactive-Super-Bowl-Tableau-Dashboard/PHI_NE_PLOT.jpeg" align="center" >

-A few noticeable observations is that the Eagles commanded the greater win probability for a majority of the game, suggesting the Eagles were in the drivers seat with the exception of a few minutes in the first quarter and the final minutes of the game.
+A few noticeable observations is the Eagles commanded the greater win probability for a majority of the game, suggesting the Eagles were in the drivers seat with the exception of a few minutes in the first quarter and the final minutes of the game.
 Although this is a great visualization tool, the graphic doesn't provide context for the data itself, such as what play occurred that resulted in a change in win probability?
 This involved another layer of data complexity, preferably with plot interactivity.
 Unfortunately, ggplot does not support this functionality, so I looked elsewhere for an interactive data visualization solution.

 ## Choosing the Right Data Visualization Tool
+As an intern at AtlantiCare Health System in Egg Harbor Township, NJ, I picked up Tableau to create interactive dashboards for end users such as doctors and administrative staff to track prevalence of Venus Thromoembolism (VTE).
+With this experience, I learned the idiosyncrasies of the high level business intelligence software.
+After looking into open-source alternatives like Plotly and Bokeh, I knew Tableau was the right choice despite the negative of proprietary software.
+Although Tableau tutorials are out of scope for this post, here are a few links to get started with Tableau:

 ### Tableau